 Immediately Jesus commands Peter to put His sword away, telling him that anyone who takes up by a sword will perish by a sword.
 Oh, and then Jesus heals the slaves ear.
 Let that one sink in.

-He doesn’t want us to respond to the world, by the ways of the world.
+God doesn’t want us to respond to the ways of the world, with the ways of the world.
 He wants us to fight the good fight.
 He wants us to fight like we know who He is, and this is in direct conflict to the way our culture wants us to respond when the enemy comes to steal, kill, and destroy.

 So how do you fight the good fight, when it can seem like all hell is breaking loose?